MarcinBinkowski/BrowsingAutomation/README.md

   * put chromedriver.exe to the same directory as sudokusolver.py, sudokusolverbot.py and sudokusolvermanager.py
   * shift + right click in folder, choose "open command window here"
   * type "python sudokusolversanager.py"
-  * type how many games u want bot to play
+  * type how many games u want bots to play
   * wait untill all games are played

   TODO: